I watch several science channels, and I thought I could share my list with others. :-)

 Short graphical videos like minutephysics but about our planet.
 If you like minutephysics, you will like this one as well!
 And probably also the Hot Mess.

-I was skeptical about Michael and his channel, but a friend recommended me this one and it’s really good!
+I was skeptical about Michael and his channel, but a friend recommended this one, and it’s really good!
 At least I like the videos from the latest years.
-Mind Field series is more than good, it’s awesome. :-)
+Mind Field series is more than good, it’s incredible. :-)

 Which interesting sources do you follow?